 As I’ve said before on here, I find it hard to review walking tours.
 To determine if it’s a good idea to spend two hours of your life following this person around you need some clues as to what the tour includes, but give too much away and it spoils the fun, so, for this tour review I’m going to pose a few questions – and, if you’re intrigued to know the answers, you’ll definitely be happy you booked with Oh Hey WA.

-So, taking us back to that slightly dull looking square, Adie draws our attention to the Aussie coat of arms on one side of the building and asks…
+So, taking us back to that slightly dull looking square, Adie draws our attention to the Aussie coat of arms on the side of one building and asks…

 If you’re not familiar with Oz heraldry, the Aussie coat of arms includes two animals – a kangaroo and an emu.
 They’re chosen because they can’t go backwards – symbolising Australia’s status, at the time, as a new forward-thinking nation.

 Here, however, there’s something not quite right about the famous symbol, something to do with the kangaroo’s head – and Adie told us a fascinating story about why it’s thought to be the case.

 We then wound our way through a shopping mall to Perth’s main street (another thing this walking tour is good for is teaching you shortcuts, I used this one about four more times on my trip) and ended up in front of this rather incongruous structure.
 So, my next question is…

 I knew it looked familiar, but I couldn’t place it – and even after Adie told us, I had to go back and google the original to see how similar it is.
 It’s somewhere I’ve walked past literally hundreds of times – and if you’ve been to London there’s a good chance you’ve seen it too as it’s a truly iconic building – and here it is again, in Perth!